At Tewkesbury Academy

 Referrals in these cases should be made by the DSL (or Deputy DSLs) to Children’s Social Care in the local authority in which that child resides

 Where the child already has a social worker, the request for service should go immediately to the social worker involved or, in their absence, to their team manager.
-If the child is a child in care, notification should also be made to the Hope Virtual School.
+If the child is a child in care, notification should also be made to the The Virtual School.

 Tewkesbury Academy will co-operate with any statutory safeguarding assessments conducted by children’s social care: this includes ensuring representation at appropriate inter-agency meetings such as integrated support plan meetings initial and review child protection conferences and core group meetings.